flapjack/flapjack-diner/README.md

 Flapjack::Diner.scheduled_maintenances('example.com', :start_time => "2012-09-01T00:00:00+09:30", :end_time => "2012-10-01T00:00:00+09:30")
 ```

-The data is returned as a list of associative arrays, where each associative array represents a separate check under the entity:
+The data is returned as a list of associative arrays, where each associative array represents the scheduled maintenance periods for a check under the entity :

 ```
 // CHECK is a string, e.g. 'ssh', 'ping'